Claiming the power of unity across neighborhoods

 In late 2014 Yesler Community Collaborative was formed with the vision of supporting both the redevelopment of Yesler Terrace and the health of the historic and culturally sensitive neighborhoods nearby.
 The work was initially funded by Seattle Foundation and a $500,000 grant from JPMorgan Chase.
 The assumption was that the organization would sunset after five years as major redevelopment of Yesler Terrace was completed.

 Since its inception, the work of the collaborative has been directed by a three-member nonprofit board and supported by three principal consultants.
 After an initial period of trust-building across neighborhoods and organizations, YCC was able to play a pivotal role in amplifying the influence of neighborhood organizations in policy directions within City government.

-Over time, the focus of the collaborative shifted from specific involvement with redevelopment at Yesler Terrace to the issues of gentrification and displacement.
-This occurred in response to the influx of affluent workers and the subsequent increase in real estate values and rents, resulting in an increase in homelessness.
+Over time, the focus of the collaborative shifted from specific involvement with redevelopment at Yesler Terrace to the issues of gentrification and displacement in the surrounding neighborhoods.
+This occurred in response to the influx of affluent workers and the subsequent increase in real estate values and rents.
 Anti-displacement policies and social justice initiatives were successfully advocated for and some nonprofits organizations forged collaborative relationships.